ignishpc/docs/src/started.rst

 The first two repositories are essential for the construction of the base images.
 The command can be executed in several phases, it is not necessary to specify all the repositories in the same execution.
 The only restriction is that if you use the ``--full`` parameter, which creates an extra image with all the core repositories, you must have all the cores together.
 This allows users to create an image that can run Python and C++ codes in the same container.

 -----------------------------
 Deploying IgnisHPC Containers
 -----------------------------

 Once all images are created, it is necessary to deploy the containers.
 IgnisHPC jobs are launched using the submitter module, but to use a cluster it requires a resource and scheduler manager such as Nomad or Mesos.

+Alternatively, IgnisHPC can also be launched as a slurm job in an HPC cluster, docker is replaced by singularity, so a different submitter must be used.

-Next we show three examples deploying the containers locally (no manager is needed), and using Nomad and Mesos.
+Next we show four examples deploying the containers locally (no manager is needed), and using Nomad, Mesos and Slurm.

 Docker (Only local)
 ^^^^^^^^^^^^^^^^^^^^